 E. Who has access to your data

-We collect two types of data:
+We collect three types of data:

 - 1. Data in the contact formsFor data collected via the contact forms, Généthon may send certain data to group partners (AFM-Téléthon, I-Stem, CECS, AIM, CECS).
 Depending on the request, the data from the contact forms in question may be sent to the partners in question, but will not be stored by Généthon.
 Généthon may send data to the following parties:

 – I-Stem: research centre on stem cells for genetic diseases;